 ▪ Cross the Mulung Pass at 18,780 feet

 On September 15, 2018, we are offering a unique journey into a remote region of northwestern Nepal.
-The secluded Mukot Himal, situated in a little-known corner of eastern Dolpo, will be open to foreign travel for the first time ever in 2015.
+The secluded Mukot Himal, situated in a little-known corner of eastern Dolpo, opened to foreign travel for the first time ever in 2015.
 For those looking to get off the beaten path and become some of the first trekkers to enter an obscure corner of the Himalayas, this is most definitely the trip for you!

 There are not many recently opened and little-traveled regions remaining in the Himalayas, but the Mukot Himal in the northern reaches of Nepal’s Wild West is certainly among them.
 Tucked beneath the snow-capped giants of Tukuche Peak, Dhampus Peak and the 8,000 meter Mount Dhaulagiri, the Mukut region remains an undiscovered gem in Nepal’s trekking crown.
 The diversity in scenery, interaction with locals, ability to immerse ourselves in pure Tibetan culture and opportunity to walk where few have before us, will surely make this a truly incredible Himalayan walking experience.